emanuel36/LoRa-sensor-node-device/README.md

 This device is designed to work automatically without any human intervention.

 ### Microcontroller
-The PIC16F18426 is perfect for the project, it's a family of Microchip MCUs intended of to sensor node devices.
+The PIC16F18426 is perfect for the project, it's a family of Microchip MCUs intended to sensor node devices.

 ### Sensors
 The device has 4 sensors to measure air temperature, ground temperature, air humidity, soil moisture and sunlight or light levels.